 This section lists all of the template scene’s Dependencies.
 You can specify whether or not to Clone each dependency when you create a new scene from the template.

 For each dependency in the list, toggle the Clone option on to clone the dependency, or off to reference the dependency.
+When you clone a dependency, you create a copy.
+When you reference a dependency, all changes made to the original will affect the dependency.

 When you create a new scene from the template, Unity checks whether the template scene has cloneable dependencies.
 If it does, Unity creates a folder with the same name as the new scene, and puts any cloned dependencies in that folder.